He's Bla-ack!: Plot

 At the Drunken Clam, Joe plans for Susie's first birthday party as Cleveland walks in.
 Cleveland and Peter try to decide who must leave, and they decide to find a place where they can hang out without being discovered.
 They first try meeting on a commercial airline flight, and then later Peter poses as a police officer and pulls Cleveland over so they can talk.
 To make it look real, Peter beats up Cleveland dressed up as a cop while receiving some assistance from Joe, then Peter and Joe beat Cleveland ten times harder.
 However, both Peter and Cleveland are caught, resulting in Peter being forced to sleep on the couch after lying to Lois about it while Donna spanks Cleveland.
 As Chris finds Peter on the couch trying to sleep later that night, he suggests they find a way to get the wives together.
 Peter then initiates a conversation with Cleveland across the street using a flashlight and Morse code.
-Peter subsequently implements various crazy plans in an attempt to get their wives to become friends (getting Cleveland injured in a car crash, having nude photographs of children exhibited at an art gallery, and burning an eagle with cigarettes), without success.
+Peter subsequently implements various crazy plans in an attempt to get their wives to become friends, without success.

 At Susie's birthday party, they prepare for the three-legged race.
-While Lois wants to be Peter's partner, he really wants to be Cleveland's partner and refuses with finality.
-They both defy their wives and enter together.
-But when Peter trips and is hurt, Cleveland tries to carry Peter, but settles for hugging and rolling.
+While Lois wants to be Peter's partner, he really does want to be Cleveland's partner and tells Lois he is going to partner with Cleveland.
+When Lois attempts to protest, Peter angrily puts his foot down, with Cleveland following suit.
+Both men convince their wives to end their petty grudge, and enter the three legged race.
+But when Peter trips and hurts his ankle, Cleveland tries to carry Peter, but settles for hugging and rolling.
 As the wives look on, they agree to be friends for their husbands' sake, ending their feud.
 As Peter and Cleveland continue their rolling, they come in second place to two one-legged people who tied themselves together to form one body.
-Peter and Cleveland celebrate being friends again at the Drunken Clam and the guys once again rag on him for The Cleveland Show.
+Peter and Cleveland celebrate being neighbors again at the Drunken Clam and the guys once again rag on him for The Cleveland Show.